dailystudio/devbricksx-android/docs/sample_notebook_tutorial_04.md

 </RelativeLayout>
 ```
-There are also some deatil that you need pay attention.
+There are also some details that you need to pay attention to.

 ### EditText backgrounds
 By default, EditText has a decorated background.
-When it is focused, a underline with primary color will appear at the bottom of EditText.
+When it is focused, an underline with primary color will appear at the bottom of EditText.
 Obviously, it is not aligned with our design.
-To remove it, you can add the following property on your EditText
+To remove it, you can add the following property to your EditText

 ```xml
 <EditText